-smoke alarm on all levels of your property and where there is greater risk of a fire occurring.
+- Install a smoke alarm on all levels of your property and where there is a greater risk of a fire occurring.
 A working smoke alarm will give you vital time needed to escape a fire.
-NEVER remove the battery or take your alarm off its back plate unless it’s to replace the battery or install a new alarm.
+NEVER remove the battery or take your alarm off its backplate unless it’s to replace the battery or install a new alarm

-electrical sockets; remember one plug per socket, see Electrical Safety First socket calculator (Opens in a new window).
+- Never overload electrical sockets; remember one plug per socket, see Electrical Safety First socket calculator (Opens in a new window)

-fire escape plan - know where you keep door keys at night and keep your escape routes clear.
+- Make a fire escape plan - know where you keep door keys at night and keep your escape routes clear

 Nottinghamshire Fire and Rescue Service Safe and Well check

-Safe and Well Check may be a great starting point to feeling safe in your home and start the journey to gaining as much support as you need.
+A Safe and Well Check may be a great starting point to feeling safe in your home and starting the journey to gain as much support as you need.